Yuki-42/echo-api/docs/Security.md

 is to ensure that the server is kept clean and that users are not abusing the system.

-The server administrator is authenticated using a signature that is stored in the server's environment variables, similar to how SSH work.
-Each request to the server is signed using the server's secret key.
-The server then verifies the signature before processing the request.
-This is to ensure that only the server administrator can access the administrator endpoints.
+The server administrator is authenticated using a signature that is stored in the server's environment variables, similar to how SSH works.
+A server administrator handshake is conducted when the someone tries to connect to the administrator websocket endpoint.

+The handshake works as follows:
+1. The server generates a random list of 32 bytes, encrypts it using the server's public key, and sends it to the client.
+2. The client decrypts the message using the server's private key and calculates the MD5 hash of the message.
+3. The client then encrypts the MD5 hash using the server's public key and sends it back to the server. (not encrypted)
+4. The server then calculates the MD5 hash of the original message and compares it to the hash sent by the client.
+If they match, the client is authenticated as a server administrator.